-Dual Enrollment Calculus with Analytic Geometry II Grades 11-12 | 1 credit
+Dual Enrollment Calculus II Grades 11-12 | 1 credit

-Prerequisites: Scoring 3 or better on AP Calculus AB exam
+Prerequisite: Scoring 4 or better on AP Calculus AB exam

-This is a semester dual enrollment course offered over the course of a year.
-Students who successfully complete this course earn five college credits in Math.
-This course continues the study of analytic geometry and the calculus of algebraic and transcendental functions including rectangular, polar and parametric graphing; indefinite and definite integrals; methods of integration; and power series along with applications.
-Students who complete this course earn the equivalent of AP Calculus BC, and are eligible to take the AP Calculus BC exam.
+This is a college semester course that is spread out over the high school year.
+Students who successfully complete this course will receive 4 college credits.
+This course continues the study of calculus of algebraic and transcendental functions including rectangular, polar, and parametric applications.
+Instruction features for mathematical, physical and engineering science programs.
+Students who take this course can take the AP Calculus BC exam.
+This course may be offered only online, via independent study.